gohypergiant/hyperdrive/hyperpackage/README.md

 ```
     hyperdrive
-    ├──dataclient
+    ├── dataclient
-    ├──docker
+    ├── docker
-    ├──executor
+    ├── executor
-    ├──hyper        # NAVIGATE TO THIS DIRECTORY
+    ├── hyper        # NAVIGATE TO THIS DIRECTORY
-    ├──hyperpackage
+    ├── hyperpackage
-    ├──hypertrain
+    ├── hypertrain
 ```

 3. In the `hyper` subdirectory, run this command to build the binary: